goblinfactory/gunner/README.md

  - CSV input of urls.
 If any of the urls passed is a file, then url values will be read from the file.
 Two values per line -> url, find

+Todo
+---

+1. Update this readme.
+As of 16/11/14, this is a bit out of date.
+Oops!
+1. Install script that checks that IIS is available, and if yes, creates localhost:8082 website, so that unit tests for performance will be able to be run.

 Roadmap (high priority ideas)
 ---